 Safety Measures, Quiet Time and Alcohol Policy will be enforced by BWCMF Security and the Linn County Deputies.
 Unfortunately, Festival-goers that choose to disregard the rules for alcohol consumption and reasonable behavior will lose their privilege to camp or be on the property.

 Regrettably, many policies must manage and limit the behavior of everyone simply because of the irresponsible behavior of a few.
 While we recognize that most of our guests handle themselves with regard for their neighbors and stay within the rules, we still have individuals that ruin the experience for others by breaking the rules.
 Our goal is not to limit your fun, but to allow everyone the opportunity to enjoy themselves.

-We look forward to seeing you at the 10th Annual Bi-Mart Willamette Country Music Festival.
+We look forward to seeing you at the 2018 Bi-Mart Willamette Country Music Festival.